shazadulalam/GCP-Pipeline/README.md

 - `src/`: Source code for preprocessing, feature extraction, model training, and evaluation.
 - `output/`: Trained machine learning models saved for further use.
 - `notebooks/`: Jupyter notebooks for exploratory data analysis and modeling experiments.
-- `README.md`: This file, explaining the objectives, approach, and organization of the project.
+- `README.md`: This file, explains the objectives, approach, and organization of the project.

 ---